What to know about Bolivia's election that elevated a centrist shaking up the political landscape

 Quiroga has run for president three times before, losing twice to Morales.
 Now 65, he hopes the fourth time's the charm.

-To attract young voters, Quiroga threw flashy concerts and named a wealthy young entrepreneur as his vice president.
+To attract young voters, Quiroga staged flashy concerts and named a wealthy young entrepreneur as his vice president.

 He appears in campaign posters wearing a stern expression, tailored suit and Apple Watch and often peppers his speeches with wonky macroeconomic data, fueling the perception among some Bolivians that he's out of touch with the rural poor in this majority-Indigenous nation.